The Academy has elected 40 new Fellows, including 19 women, and will discuss the global pandemic threat at its annual meeting.

 Professor Graham Mann FAHMS, Director, John Curtin School of Medical Research, The Australian National University

-Associate Professor Sarah Medland FAHMS, Senior Principal Research Fellow, Head of Psychiatric Genetics, Coordinator Mental Health Research Program, QIMR Berghofer Medical Research Institute
+Professor Sarah Medland FAHMS, Senior Principal Research Fellow, Head of Psychiatric Genetics, Coordinator Mental Health Research Program, QIMR Berghofer Medical Research Institute

 Professor Sandy Middleton FAHMS, Director, Nursing Research Institute, Australian Catholic University

 Professor Tuan Nguyen FAHMS, Professor and Laboratory Head, The Garvan Institute of Medical Research

 Professor Mark Parsons FAHMS, Director and Professor of Neurology, The Royal Melbourne Hospital

 Scientia Professor George Paxinos AO FAA FASSA FAHMS, NHMRC Senior Principal Research Scientist and Conjoint Scientia Professor of Medical Sciences, Neuroscience Research Australia

 Professor David Reutens FAHMS, Director, Centre for Advanced Imaging, The University of Queensland